Filet mignon apple brandy glaze with sweet potato purée and roasted Brussels sprouts on a white plate

 Notes

-Wine: A full-bodied Cabernet Sauvignon or a Côtes du Rhône pairs beautifully with the brandy glaze.
+Wine: A full-bodied Cabernet Sauvignon or a Côtes du Rhône stands up to the brandy glaze.

 Prep ahead: The apple brandy glaze can be made 1-2 days ahead and reheated gently.
 The sweet potato purée can also be made ahead and reheated with a splash of warm cream.